Treating Mine Water to Reduce Environmental Impact

 High-Density Sludge (HDS) Treatment

 WesTech HDS circuits are designed for high density solids removal.
 A typical system involves several steps.
-These are accomplished in a series of mix tanks followed by a HiFlo™ Thickener.
+These are accomplished in a series of mix tanks followed by a HiFlo™ high-rate thickener.
 A typical high-density sludge circuit would entail the following process steps:

 - The pH of the underflow is raised using lime and allowed to fully react.